ChristianH85/B-Z-Renovations/src/pages/products/index.md

         Also I can add new inputs or map capability but that will eventually push you to hitting request quota and incurring cost.
 I will give you info regarding usage cost beyond the free deployment level.
+    - image: /img/img_3115.jpg
+      text: >-
+        Dog Not Included.
+Point is you can add whatever you want to this to sell the properties along side an image. all of this can be added or deleted in Admin.
     - image: /img/coffee-gear.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and